badal-io/bi_sandbox/.github/github_README_V2.md

 **Purpose**: Checks that all join relationships in explores are set to `many_to_one`.
 - Flags any non-`many_to_one` relationships (`one_to_one`, `one_to_many`, `many_to_many`, or missing).
 - Reports violations and provides recommendations for fixes.

+### 5. `lookml-audit.py`
+**Purpose**: Finds LookML views that do not have a `primary_key: yes` defined.
+- Scans all view files in the project for missing primary key declarations.
+- Reports files and views where the primary key is absent.
+- Intended to enforce LookML modeling best practices.

 ## Usage